fujitsu/ism-ansible/Readme.md

 #### <Operation node>

-Specify the IP address of the operation node registered in ServerView Infrastructure Manager or the host name (FQDN) for its IP address.
+Specify the IP address of the operation node registered in Infrastructure Manager or the host name (FQDN) for its IP address.
-When the OS information of the operation node is registered in ServerView Infrastructure Manager, the host name (FQDN) for the IP address of the OS information or the IP address can be specified.
+When the OS information of the operation node is registered in Infrastructure Manager, the host name (FQDN) for the IP address of the OS information or the IP address can be specified.
 Refer to [[Note9]](#note-9) and [[Note10]](#note-10).

 #### <Profile name>